tsubik/tsubik.github.io/_posts/2016-01-04-emacs-for-a-sublime-text-user.md

 I still think that Sublime Text is a magnificent piece of software, it’s beautiful, it’s pretty damn fast, well-configured out of the box, and so on.
 So you may ask me: Why did you decide to make a switch?
 To cut a long story short, I just wanted to try something else, something a way different that will broaden my perspective.
 Maybe I will return to Sublime in about month or two, who knows.
 I have no intentions to make "why to switch" and "why Emacs" the main topic of this entry and my only goal is to pinpoint what I have missed from Sublime after few weeks of using Emacs and what can I do about it.

+> Update [24.05.2016]: I've finally set up with [Emacs prelude][emacs-prelude].
+After few months of using it, I could highly recommend it for anyone whether you are a newbie or more experienced Emacs user.
+Emacs prelude comes with many great packages and features configured out of the box.
+What's more, it is easy to customize.
+Here is the [repo][emacs-prelude-config] where I store my prelude personal configuration.

 ## Autocomplete

 This is pretty straightforward, install package named [auto-complete][auto-complete].
 I’m using the default configuration.